harshit4311/CrewAI-Blood-Report-Analysis/README.md

 In this project, we used AI agents to analyze blood test reports, search for health-related articles, and provide health recommendations.
 The key agents and their tasks are:

 - **Health Report Analyzer:** This agent reads and analyzes the blood test report, summarizing the findings in an easy-to-understand manner.
 - **Article Researcher:** This agent searches the web for articles tailored to the person's health needs based on the blood test results.
-We used the Google Serper Search API for this, but Gemini API or OpenAI API could have been used as alternatives.
+We used the **Google Serper Search API** for this, but Gemini API or OpenAI API could have been used as alternatives.
 - **Health Advisor:** Based on the analysis and articles found, this agent provides health recommendations and links to relevant resources.

 ### End-to-End Process in Detail: What Runs Behind the Code

 1. **Input:** The system takes a sample blood test report.
 2. **Analysis:** The Health Report Analyzer agent examines the report, highlighting key results and any deviations from the normal range.
-3. **Research:** The Article Researcher agent searches the web for relevant health articles using the Google Serper Search API.
+3. **Research:** The Article Researcher agent searches the web for relevant health articles using the `Google Serper Search API`.
 4. **Recommendations:** The Health Advisor agent provides personalized health recommendations based on the blood test analysis and the articles found.

 ## Installation